SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 The Operator Lifecycle Manager (OLM) tool can be used to install, update, and manage the lifecycle of community operators available from [OperatorHub](https://operatorhub.io).

-Follow the steps from [OperatorHub](https://operatorhub.io/operator/pubsubplus-eventbroker-operator) to setup OLM then to install the PubSub+ Event Broker Operator.
+Follow the steps from [OperatorHub](https://operatorhub.io/operator/pubsubplus-eventbroker-operator) to setup OLM and to install the PubSub+ Event Broker Operator.
 Click on the Install button to see the detailed instructions.

 The default namespace is `operators` for operators installed from OperatorHub.

-#### From command line
+#### From Command Line

 Use the `deploy.yaml` from the [PubSub+ Event Broker Operator GitHub project](https://github.com/SolaceProducts/pubsubplus-kubernetes-operator).
-It includes a collection of manifests for all the Kubernetes resources that need to be created.
+It includes a collection of manifests for all the Kubernetes resources that must be created.

 The following example creates a default deployment.
 Edit the `deploy.yaml` before applying to customize options:
 ```sh